Skip to main content

 Authorised users cannot close the account, accept additional charges on your behalf or make any changes to your contract.

-Appointee/BF57 These requests come from a varying source including Money Support Organisations, Local Authorities and Citizens Advice
+Appointee/BF57: These requests come from a varying source including Money Support Organisations, Local Authorities and Citizens Advice.

-You can find out more information on PoA including other types of PoA on Ofcom’s website.
+Please note we're unable to accept other types of PoA.
+You can find out more information on PoA including other types of PoA on Ofcom's website.

 Plusnet Plc